Irrigation with a Raspberry Pi

 This is a closeup of the raspberry pi.
 I’ve housed this in a mason craft food preservation container.
 Costs about $3 and is waterproof – hopefully something I don’t need.

-The base of the container is attached to the board chassis and has a hole to allow feeding wires through a notch in the base and up to the RPi.
+The board chassis attaches the base of the container and includes a hole for feeding wires through a notch in the base and up to the RPi.
 Access is by pulling off the jar – it’s held on by a gasket.
 Because the RPi Zero uses so little energy, cooling is not a problem.

 I run this on linux – my programming language of choice is R. The code constantly changes – thank god for git and github.
 I do a lot of development on a Macintosh, then push to github.
 I ssh into the Raspberry Pi and pull from github to update the running code.
 This gives me a slight buffer from the online system, and github provides me with a backup should the memory chip in the RPi fail.